dubesoftware/dubesoftware/README.md

 Welcome to my public profile.

 ### ⚡ About me
 I am a full-stack software developer especially interested in building simple and fast software, scaling systems up, and shipping reliable applications.
-I am deeply interested in the intersection of developer ergonomics, runtime efficiency and fault tolerance.
-My most productive programming language is Ruby.
-However, being a polyglot, I am also keen on Elixir, Lua, TypeScript and other languages where applicable.
+I enjoy building SaaS products in Ruby and Ruby on Rails.
+However, being a polyglot, I will work in Elixir, Lua, TypeScript and other languages where applicable.

 ### 🌱 Always learning something new!